Remembering Soul Asylum’s Karl Mueller – A Musician, A Fighter

 Soul Asylum promo photo

 He survived to record the release of his last album with Soul Asylum in 2005, The Silver Lining released in 2006.
-Heartbroken Pirner carried on Soul Asylum, and while it would never be the same again, Soul Asylum gradually regained their footing, releasing several albums since including the critically acclaimed Delayed Reaction in 2012.
+Heartbroken Pirner carried on Soul Asylum, and while it would never be the same again, Soul Asylum gradually regained its footing, releasing several albums since including the critically acclaimed Delayed Reaction in 2012.
 Pirner has also stated, “I make sure I always keep him in the front of my consciousness.
 I had written a song for him that I started literally the day of his funeral.
 It was in my eulogy, I started singing during the eulogy.
 I then opened a set in Minneapolis with that song and it was very difficult for me to get through.
 The cathartic nature of keeping his spirit alive inside of me, I don’t know, it’s just something I feel.
 I miss him every day.
-I think even though it’s hard for me explain, he was not so much a creative force in the band as he was a moral force.
+I think even though it’s hard for me to explain, he was not so much a creative force in the band as he was a moral force.
 That’s what sort of fell through the cracks when he left.
 He just had this spirit about him that was incredibly positive, incredibly able to laugh in the face of adversity, incredibly essentially to the fiber of what we were doing.”

 Columbia